FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Introduction

 To address these limitations, we introduce FoilDiff.
-The FoilDiff backbone combines the benefits of a connected encoder-decoder with a latent transformer.
+FoilDiff combines the benefits of a connected encoder-decoder with a latent transformer within one training process.
 Additionally, we provide deep conditioning to the latent bottleneck representation to enable more accurate modelling.
 Finally, FoilDiff employs the Denoising Diffusion Implicit Model (DDIM) accelerated sampling strategy to enhance computational efficiency while maintaining predictive accuracy \cite{song2022denoisingdiffusionimplicitmodels}.

-To evaluate FoilDiff, we assess its ability to predict steady-state flow fields around the RAF30 airfoil across a range of Reynolds numbers and angles of attack.
-We compare performance against state-of-the-art diffusion models with U-Net and attention-augmented U-Net backbones.
+To evaluate FoilDiff, we assess its ability to predict steady-state flow fields around across a range of airfoils, Reynolds numbers and angles of attack.
+We compare performance against state-of-the-art diffusion models with U-Net and transformer backbones.
 FoilDiff outperforms these baselines in both predictive accuracy and uncertainty modelling.
-We further conduct ablation studies to isolate the contributions of each architectural enhancement, highlighting their role in improving model efficiency and expressiveness.
+As some state-of-the-art models differ substantially in scale, rendering direct comparison inappropriate, we further conduct ablation studies to isolate the contributions of each architectural enhancement, highlighting their role in improving model efficiency and expressiveness.

 The rest of this article is structured as follows: Section 2 provides an overview of diffusion models, detailing the underlying architecture and enhanced sampling strategies.
-Section 3 outlines the proposed model architecture, training dataset and configurations.
-Section 4 presents experimental results, comparing the performance of our approach to existing models.
+Section 3 outlines the proposed model architecture, training and inference configurations.
+Section 4 presents experimental analysis, comparing the performance of our approach to existing models.
 Finally, Section 5 concludes the paper with key findings and potential directions for future research.